 Kolff, Kronhaus, and their team thought they we were building a small company around providing primary care replacements for vacationing or CME-attending doctors in western states.
 Kolff said, “I realized there was nationwide demand when we suddenly got a call from the naval shipyard in Philadelphia asking if we could cover them with an orthopedic surgeon.”
-Their surgeon had lacerated the tendon on the back of his thumb and was incapable of performing surgeries for eight weeks.
+Their surgeon had lacerated the tendon on the back of his thumb, incapacitating him for performing surgeries for eight weeks.
 “After filling that need, we were no longer just western and primary care.”

 Comprehensive Health Systems is born

 Kolff was so motivated by what they’d created, he left Utah in 1978 to attend Harvard for health policy and management studies.
-He returned to Salt Lake City a year later with his master of public health degree and a vision of a locum tenens organization he was planned to create.
-He named his organization Comprehensive Health Systems, Inc. It would later change to CompHealth and eventually become CHG Healthcare.
+He returned to Salt Lake City a year later with his master of public health degree and a vision of a locum tenens organization he planned to build.
+In 1979, he named his organization Comprehensive Health Systems, Inc. It would later change to CompHealth and eventually become CHG Healthcare.

 Kronhaus became a visiting scholar with the University of North Carolina.
 There he focused his research on the economics of physician temporary placement.
 Analyzing the data from his HSRI days, he concluded that it cost a physician less to leave his or her practice temporarily with coverage than to leave with no coverage.
 He said, “I was knocked out by the results and thought that, if the service makes that much sense economically, what client would not want to have it?”